Introduction

 • Manufacturing accounted for 24%

-The non-residential catering sector saw the highest increase of 32% between 2020 and 2021.
+The food and drink wholesaling sector saw the greatest increase of 31% between 2021 and 2022.
 All other sectors also increased.

 What is GVA?
 Gross value added (GVA) is the difference between the value of goods and services produced and the cost of raw materials and other inputs which are used in production.
 It is a way of measuring how much an individual sector contributes to the overall economy.